AdyGCode/yt-clone/ReadMe.md

 sail php artisan vendor:publish --tag=livewire:pagination --tag=sanctum-config
 ```

-These commands add Laravel Livewire, and then publish the components and
+These commands also add Laravel Livewire, and then publish the
-some configuration files so that you can directly access and edit or
+components and some configuration files so that you can directly access
-customise as required.
+and edit or customise as required.

+> **Note:** The use of Jetstream does not mean we cannot use blade
+> templates, so we are good to go.

 ## IDE Helpers